Tactical Air Force, Tenth Army: Close Air Support

 The original plan for the Battle of Okinawa had called for a significant portion of assigned aviation assets to conduct close air support (CAS).
 This did not come to fruition during the battle because of the kamikaze threat, difficult terrain and the nature of Japanese cave defenses.
 The nature of the kamikaze threat also meant that the defense of Okinawa from attack by the air became their primary mission.
 Because of the focus on air defense, approximately 60% of the close air support sorties during the battle were provided by Marine and Navy aircraft flying from Task Force 58's escort carriers.
 In fact, the first CAS sorties by TAF aircraft did not occur until April 13 and for the month of April only 20% of available sorties were tasked with conducting CAS.

 A newly established command and control agency was utilized to coordinate and direct close air support missions during the battle.
 Three Landing Force Air Support Control Units (LFASCU), under the command of Colonel Vernon E. Megee, came ashore on the first day of the invasion and established their agencies ashore.
-LFASCU 1 was in support of the V Amphibious Corps, while LFASCU-2 supported the Army's XXIV Corps and LFASCU-3 coordinated close air support for the higher headquarters of the Tenth Army.
+LFASCU 1 was in support of the III Amphibious Corps, while LFASCU-2 supported the Army's XXIV Corps and LFASCU-3 coordinated close air support for the higher headquarters of the Tenth Army.